 Block 11B/12B is located in the Outeniqua Basin approximately 175 kilometers off the southern coast of South Africa.
-The block covers an area of 18,734 square kilometers with water depths ranging from 200 in the north to 1,800 meters in the south.
+The block covers an area of approximately 19,000 square kilometers with water depths ranging from 200 to 1,800 meters.